cimryan/teslausb/GetShellWithoutMonitorOnWindows.md

     ```
     pi@raspberrypi.local
     ```
-1. If you get an "unknown host" error message install Bonjour: https://support.apple.com/kb/DL999 and go back to step 17.
+1. If you get an "unknown host" error message install Bonjour: https://support.apple.com/kb/DL999 and go back to step 15.
+1. You should be prompted for the password for the user "pi".
+Enter
+    ```
-1. Password is raspberry
+    raspberry
+    ```